abdulrahim2002/nle1/task1/readme.md

 1. Regular expression
 2. Spacy
 3. LLM
-4. any combination of above 3
+4. a combination of above 3 approaches